shevernitskiy/amo/README.md

 ## Webhooks

-The client could handle incoming webhook and acting as event emitter, that emits typed context depending on the event.
+The client could handle incoming webhook and acting as event emitter, wich emits typed context to the listener callback depending on the event.
 To use this possibility, the client provides a typical handler that you could setup to handle incoming http requests.

 Handler signature is (maybe i'll add _(req, res)_ type for express enojyers later):